rikosintie/Discovery/README.md

 ## Deployment questions for Discovery

 The script will pull any information that you put into the procurve-config file but it can't answer all the questions!
 Here are some questions I ask during the kickoff meeting with the customer.
-Some of these questions are open ended and are meant to get the customer engaged in a conversation.
+Some of these questions are open ended and are meant to get the customer engaged in a conversation about the refresh.

 This is not a exhaustive list, feel free to add to it.